LaPreprint/LePub/docs/overview.md

-If you are want to customize the template, or make your own, we have attempted to make it as easy as possible.
+If you are want to customize the template or make your own, we have attempted to make it as easy as possible.
 We use [pixi](https://pixi.sh) for development, so the first step is to install it.

 === "MacOS & Linux"